From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Challenges and Discussion

+We identify the following challenges and opportunities in developing this capacity for automated device design further:

+{\flushleft\textbf{Prompt Sensitivity:}} Currently, small changes in the prompt can cause large changes in the output, affecting overall performance.
+While this is evident from small changes in task description strings producing novel errors in Experiment 3, this phenomenon is also visible for simpler cases.
+For example, the pinouts for some components -- such as the \textsc{MLX90614} temperature sensor -- are incorrect when tested independently in Experiment 1, but correct when generated as part of a full circuit in Experiment 2.
+This suggests that task performance is not currently robust, and may benefit from creating and fine-tuning on a task-specific dataset.

-{\flushleft\textbf{Simulating designs:}} Like \textsc{CoPilot}, we have observed that the electronic designs generated by language models are rarely perfect and frequently have errors.
+{\flushleft\textbf{Manual Evaluation:}} Like \textsc{CoPilot}, we have observed that the electronic designs generated by language models are rarely perfect and frequently have errors.
 Currently these have to be discovered and corrected by a human.
-Contemporary work in code generation aims to use reflection to iteratively run generated code in an external interpreter (like \textsc{Python}), report any errors to the language model, then continue this process until the generated code runs error-free.
-There are significant barriers to making this possible for electronic device generation tasks, chief among them the lack of electronic simulators with large libraries of simulated devices for any part a language model is likely to generate, such as sensors, integrated circuits, or other components.
-This is a significant barrier to automatically \textit{evaluating} and refining circuits, and could begin to be addressed by creating an open-source simulator with a standard definition of component models, that manufacturers could choose to release component models for.
-Similarly, a hybrid approach could be effective, where the model is prompted to only use parts that are included in a given simulator's repertoire.
+Contemporary work in code generation aims to use reflection \cite[e.g.][]{shinn2023reflexion} to iteratively run generated code in an external interpreter (like \textsc{Python}), report any errors to the language model, then continue this process until the generated code runs error-free.
+The lack of electronic simulators with large libraries of simulated devices presents a significant barrier to this form of automatic evaluation in the near-term.
+Ultimately this may be addressed by constraining circuit generation to only parts available within a given simulator, or pushing a focused effort to developing more capable simulators with a larger repertoire of components.

+{\flushleft\textbf{Generating devices with common-sense knowledge:}} Language models contain a variety of common-sense reasoning abilities \cite{west-etal-2022-symbolic,liu-etal-2022-rainier}, and leveraging these abilities may enable new applications.
+For example, in the context of assistive devices, \textsc{GPT-4} is able to infer that an ultrasonic sensor can be used to create assistive glasses to aid the visually impaired with navigation.
+Similarly, the model can use its common-sense knowledge to design devices that contain the most common \textit{emojis}, or keys for all the \textit{prime numbers} up to 20 just as easily.
+Ultimately, electronic devices may be distributed as templates, that can be semi-automatically customized to a variety of applications based on user preferences.